 Remote Visitation is a tool which can be used to visit an archive through a surrogate research assistant.
 This type of access falls under the same restrictions that would normally apply to physically visiting an archive.
 For example, remote visitations may only occur during business hours, an assistant must manage the documents at all times, and no permanent digital copies may be created for unlimited public access.

 Livestreams will be hosted by fully-trained research assistants who have experience with rare and historical documents.
 Special precautions are taken to ensure that documents aren’t damaged and remain safe within their hosting institution.

 Our main scanner of choice is the Elmo MX-1, a high-resolution 4k document scanner commonly used in the classroom.
-The scanner will be run by an Eluktronics Pro-X laptop, one of the few laptops that can allow for 4K resolution livestreams.
 The camera will never directly touch the documents, and the built-in light will never be turned on.

 Yes, remote visitation is perfectly legal.

 ArcLive has been specifically designed to ensure that all copyright and fair use regulations in archives are followed, and qualifies as an accessibility tool so long as:

 - Livesteams may only be conducted during normal archive visiting hours